Matrix Group Integrals, Surfaces, and Mapping Class Groups II: $\mathrm{O}\left(n\right)$ and $\mathrm{Sp}\left(n\right)$: Maps on surfaces

 \subsection{Incompressible and almost-incompressible maps}

 Certain types of admissible maps $(\Sigma,f)$ will pay a special role later in the paper (see $\S$\ref{subsec:The--Euler-characteristic-is the usual one}).
 These are the \emph{incompressible }and \emph{almost-incompressible} maps. \begin{defn} Let $(\Sigma,f)$ be an admissible map.
-We say that $(\Sigma,f)$ is \emph{compressible }if there is an essential\footnote{Essential means not homotopic to a point.} simple closed curve $c\subset\Sigma$ such that $f(c)$ is nullhomotopic in $\wedger$.
+We say that $(\Sigma,f)$ is \emph{compressible }if there is a non-nullhomotopic simple closed curve $c\subset\Sigma$ such that $f(c)$ is nullhomotopic in $\wedger$.
 We call $c$ a \emph{compressing curve. }We say $(\Sigma,f)$ is \emph{incompressible }if it is not compressible.
-If every compressing curve is non-generic in the sense of Definition \ref{def:generic curve} below, namely, if every essential compressing curve is either one-sided or bounds a Möbius band, we say that $\left(\Sigma,f\right)$ is \emph{almost-incompressible}. \end{defn}
+If every compressing curve is non-generic in the sense of Definition \ref{def:generic curve} below, namely, if every compressing curve is either one-sided\footnote{ A curve is \emph{one-sided} if a thickening of the curve is a Möbius band, or equivalently, cutting along the curve results in a surface with only one new boundary component. } or bounds a Möbius band, we say that $\left(\Sigma,f\right)$ is \emph{almost-incompressible}. \end{defn}